DSM 5 Diagnostic Criteria for Eating Disorders

 Clinical Outcomes Data

 • Significant improvement in eating disorder symptoms, reduced binge eating, purging, restriction, anxiety, depression, and improved mindset upon discharge.
-Average BMIs greater than 20 upon discharge for patients with Anorexia Nervosa
+Average BMIs greater than 20 upon discharge for clients with Anorexia Nervosa

-• Patients maintain significant improvements at one year follow up
+• Clients maintain significant improvements at one year follow up

 Not Ready to Talk Right Now?
 Schedule a Call with Us.